5 Clever Marketing Strategies Amidst COVID-19

 2. Pausing or Postponing New Projects

-Whether it’s an entirely new project or campaign, consider the pausing it.
+Whether it’s an entirely new project or campaign, consider pausing it.
 If the concept doesn’t revolve around the crisis, it might be less effective if executed right now.
 People’s lives were drastically changed when the virus started spreading across continents, countries, and cities.

 People cut back on spending money on things they don’t need.
 This is specifically true for luxury goods and services.
 While examining your present marketing strategies, you may spot something with potential.
-When you do, grasp the moment, and prioritize or pivot it.
+When you do, grasp the moment and prioritize or pivot it.

 Also, show people that you care about them, that they matter, and that they are not alone.
 One of the first principles in marketing is that we always choose to work with people we know, like, and trust.
 We also buy from brands that inspire us.
 Be one of those brands!